 |Date:||Monday, June 12, 2023 to Friday, June 16, 2023|

-|Cost:||The cost of this camp is fully covered by the scholarship.
+|Cost:||The cost of this residential camp is fully covered by the Women ExCEL in Engineering scholarship.|

 Mrs. Hillary Tanner is a Senior Lecturer in the College of Engineering at the University of Georgia.
 She teaches engineering graphics to mostly first year engineering students.
 Hillary is a Double Dawg, earning her bachelor’s degree in Agricultural Engineering and master’s degree in Environmental Economics and Policy from UGA.
 She worked as a Research Engineer in the environmental field conducting watershed assessments for cities and counties throughout the State of Georgia, before transitioning to full time teaching.
 Hillary is the faculty advisor to the Society of Women Engineers (SWE) and enjoys introducing engineering to elementary, middle, and high school students through Introduce a Girl to Engineering and other outreach activities with SWE.
 Outside of class, Hillary spends a lot of time at the ball field/gym with her husband and two boys.
-This is Hillary’s first year as a Summer Academy instructor.
+This is Hillary’s second year as a Summer Academy Instructor.